 If your employer is covered by FMLA and you are an eligible employee under the statute, then your employer cannot deny your request as long as you comply with FMLA's notice and certification requirements and haven't already exhausted your leave for the relevant 12-month period.

 Can I Lose My Job If I Take FMLA Leave?

 No, but there are a few exceptions.
 Employers can't interfere with the rights conferred under the FMLA, and employers can't use FMLA leave as a negative factor in any employment decisions such as promotions or terminations.
 Employers can sometimes deny reinstatement to certain highly-paid, salaried workers, known as "key" employees.

 If I Complain About an FMLA Violation, Can My Employer Fire Me?

 No, employers cannot retaliate against an employee for alleging a violation of FMLA.

 If an employee is eligible for a bonus prior to taking FMLA leave, the employer cannot use the leave as a justification for denying the bonus.
 An employer does not have to count the time on FMLA towards a bonus or any accrual of benefits or seniority.

 Taking time off work for an illness or to care for a family member is not only crucial to a healthy life but also required by federal law.
 If you have been fired or otherwise retaliated against for taking your federally protected leave, you may want to speak with an employment law attorney about your legal options.
-Get started today with a free legal review of your situation.
+Get started today with a legal review of your situation.

 Contact a qualified employment attorney to make sure your rights are protected.